 - BPA-Free & BPS-Free

-Now that you know which products are available and have a basic understanding of how they work, let’s see what current users have to say about their GoFiltr experience.
+Now that you know which products are available and have a basic understanding of how they work, let’s see what to expect from the GoFiltr experience.

-Before we offer our two cents and draw our final conclusions for a product, we investigate current owner reviews to get a feel for user experience.
+Before we offer our two cents and draw our final conclusions for a product, we investigate current info to get a feel for user experience.
 We then pass our findings along to you to help you make the most informed buying decision.

 Do GoFiltr sticks work or are they just another gimmick alkaline water product?
-Here’s what we concluded after analyzing the current GoFiltr reviews:
+Here’s what we concluded:

 - One of the drawbacks of alkaline water sticks, in general, is that it’s impossible for everyone to achieve the same pH boost.
 You may find that the GoFiltr doesn’t boost the pH of your drinking water to 9.5.

-- Taste reviews are mixed.
-You may find the taste of the water pleasant with no aftertaste, or you may notice a strange mineral taste.
+- You may find the taste of the water pleasant with no aftertaste, or you may notice a strange mineral taste.
 When I used an alkaline mineral filter cartridge similar to this all the way back in 2009, I did not like the taste of the water and ended up tossing the thing.

 - The greatest advantage of an alkaline water stick is that it’s portable and good for travel.
 We don’t recommend alkaline water sticks for everyday use since they rely on adding minerals to boost pH.
 Water ionizers do not add minerals to boost pH; instead, they use the minerals that are already in your tap water.

-- There are several reports of the GoFiltr losing effectiveness after a few weeks.
+- GoFiltr losing effectiveness after a few weeks

-- Overall, GoFiltr reviews are certainly mixed.
-In our opinion, GoFiltr is a new spin on an outdated product that’s perhaps a bit better than its predecessors.
+- In our opinion, GoFiltr is a new spin on an outdated product that’s perhaps a bit better than its predecessors.

 GoFiltr pH and ORP Tests